Courses-journey/cpp-cherno/README.md

   a memory address
 - memory address is just a value it's an integer value

-  - its size depend on serveral things
+  - its size depend on several things
   - could be [16bits - 32bits - 64bit] integer

-- Types not matter and are meainingless
+- Types not matter and are meaningless

 ```c++
 int a = 5;